Zweihander-Main/kindle-highlights-to-org/README.md

 ## Possible future improvements

-- Multiline note support
-- Breaking up metadata
+- Include more options for tree construction
+- Newlines shouldn't destroy headings.
+- Better sanity checks on the given file
 - Add hash to notes to allow updating (has internationalization problems)
-- Include more options for tree construction
-- Sanity check on the file?

 ## Available for Hire